dtflare/GPTparser/README.md

 # GPTparser for OPENAI Fine-Tune API #
 - GPTparser is a dataset creation tool to be used with OpenAI Fine-Tuning.
+- GPTparser allows you to scrape and parse webpage text into structured JSON files.
 - OpenAI Fine-Tune API requires data to be in valid JSON, Chat Completions API format, with a .jsonl dataset where each line represents a unique JSON object containing a topic within a message array.

 # GPTparser Overview #
 - GPTparser works great for scraping / parsing text content directly from any website into individual JSON files.
 - GPTparser is very simple to use:
 	1. Recommended: Activate Miniconda Environment
-	2. Recommended: export API within Miniconda Session
+	2. Recommended: export OpenAI API within Miniconda Session
 	3. To use i.e.: GPTparser https://url.com output_file.json
 - GPTparser script utilizes 'Few Shot Prompting', to adjust data output, adjust the examples & prompt (follow 'modifying for local use' directions).
 	- Current prompt is carefully curated to accurately parse text into Chat Completions, JSON API.